spring-cloud-services-samples/animal-rescue/README.md

 ## What will you experience
 You will:
-- Provision an Azure Spring Cloud service instance.
+- Provision an Azure Spring Apps service instance.
 - Configure Application Configuration Service repositories
 - Deploy Spring Boot applications to Azure and build using Tanzu Build Service
 - Configure routing to the applications using Spring Cloud Gateway